-Overview: Nestled in northwestern Arkansas' beautiful Ozark Mountains, easygoing Fayetteville receives great reviews all around.
-Rural and friendly, it is home to the University of Arkansas (UA) and has a Southern collegiate vibe.
+Overview: Nestled in northwestern Arkansas' beautiful Ozark Mountains, easygoing Fayetteville is rural, friendly and home to the University of Arkansas (UA).
+It has a Southern collegiate vibe.

 The University (25,000 students) is at the center of Fayetteville life, and Razorback athletics bring people in from around the region.
 Fayetteville also enjoys a relatively low unemployment rate, thanks not only to UA but to various Walmart corporate partners that are based here.
 The city has landed on numerous "best places to live" lists and has several distinct districts, including the charming Fayetteville Historic Square (the original center of town), College Avenue (lots of shops and restaurants) and Dickson Street (entertainment venues and eateries).
 The gorgeous Crystal Bridges Museum houses five centuries of American art, and the Botanic Garden has nine separate gardens.

 Outdoor recreational opportunities abound at nearby lakes, trails and rivers that are perfect for hiking, kayaking, and camping.
 Festivals and events include the Block Street Block Party, Le Chocolate Feast and the Roots Festival.
 The downtown farmers' market is one of the best in the nation.
 UA's Department of Fine Arts presents theater and music events and has an Osher Lifelong Learning Institute (OLLI) for people age 50 or better.

 Percentage of Population Age 45 or Better: 25%

 Cost of Living: 6% below the national average.